-Student work samples from students with more mild intellectual disabilities will always be a good indicator of learning.
-The majority of the evidence submitted at both reviews this year has been from this range of students.
+Student work samples from students with mild intellectual disabilities will generally be a good indicator of learning.
+The majority of the evidence submitted at both reviews this year has been from this range of students; however, there is an increasing diversity in the cohort of students undertaking modified subjects.

 If a student who has severe and multiple disabilities is unable to provide any primary evidence of learning, evidence is adult-driven on behalf of the student.
-This secondary evidence is supplied by teachers, school support officers, and outside providers in the form of reports, checklists, videos and annotated photographic evidence.
+This secondary evidence is supplied by teachers, school support officers, and outside providers in the form of reports, checklists, videos, and annotated photographic evidence.

-Many of the schools that submitted this type of evidence presented folios of student work collected during one semester or over the whole year.
-This is a good way to evidence the students' progression over time, towards meeting their personal learning goals.
+Many of the schools that submitted secondary evidence presented folios of student work collected during one semester or over the whole year.
+This is a good way to provide evidence of the students' progression over time towards meeting their personal learning goals.

-At the review, in most cases it was easy to find evidence to demonstrate the student's learning.
-Schools gave a great amount of detail in annotating individual pages of student work to cross-reference personal learning goals and capabilities.
-In other folios of student work, evidence of learning was arranged by personal learning goal.
+At both reviews, the reviewers could easily find evidence to substantiate students' learning.
+Most schools gave a great amount of detail in annotating individual pages of student work to cross-reference personal learning goals and capabilities.
+Some folios of student work provided evidence of learning that was arranged by personal learning goal.
 This made the review process relatively straightforward and made it much easier to confirm schools' assessment decisions.

-In other school samples, as a consequence of the organisation of student evidence, the need to search for evidence to match the student's personal learning goals slowed down the review process considerably and made it more difficult to confirm schools' assessment decisions.
-However, the review samples were generally very good at showing actual student learning and demonstrating their knowledge, skills, and understanding.
+A few samples of student work were poorly organised, making it difficult to find evidence that matched the student's personal learning goals.
+This slowed down the review process considerably and made the task of finding evidence to confirm schools' assessment decisions difficult.

+However, the review samples were generally very good at showing actual student learning and demonstrating students' knowledge, skills, and understanding.